oduerr/da/pp/lin_regression_numdiff.md

     [1] 8.810049

-## Side Track Automatic Differentiation
+## Introduction to Automatic Differentiation

 Integration is hard, but differentiation became easy with computers.
 In the following we show how to calculate the gradient of a function using the `numDeriv` package.
 The `numDeriv` package uses numerical differentiation to calculate the gradient.
+Basically all you have to do is to define a function returning a single float value and then call the `grad` function to get the gradient (the vector of partial derivatives) at a certain point.

 ``` r
 library(numDeriv)